<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 6) North Beach

-Popular with everyone, thanks to world famous Deception Pass, North Beach near Oak Harbor is the place to be during the summer months.
+Thanks to the world-famous Deception Pass, North Beach near Oak Harbor is popular with everyone during the summer months.
 Come prepared to hang out with fellow beach lovers.
 Views from North Beach include the Deception Pass Bridge, where hikers like to roam to and from the beach.
-Shore side, fisherman enjoy the salmon hunt.
+Shoreside, fishermen enjoy the salmon hunt.

 North Beach is part of Deception State Park.
 Public parking is available near the bridge, and a short wooded trail leads to the sandy beach.
-If you arrive during low tide, take advantage of the option to walk the sand until you meet West Beach Deception Pass.
+If you arrive at low tide, take advantage of the option to walk the sand until you meet the West Beach Deception Pass.

 7) West Beach Deception Pass

-Also located in Deception Pass State park, near Cranberry Lake, West Beach offers multiple trail heads, including well-known Rosario.
-A sandy, swim-friendly beach meets campgrounds and public amenities such picnic sites, bathrooms, and shower facilities.
+Also in Deception Pass State Park, near Cranberry Lake, West Beach offers multiple trailheads, including the well-known Rosario.
+A sandy, swim-friendly beach meets campgrounds and public amenities such as picnic sites, bathrooms, and shower facilities.

-Has this list of the best beaches provided inspiration for your move to NAS Whidbey Island?
-If you’re headed this way, read more about what to do on the island
+Has this list of the best beaches inspired your move to NAS Whidbey Island?
+If you’re headed this way, read more about what to do on the island.
+And visit our constantly updated list of NAS Whidbey Island homes below.

 Dawn M. Smith